This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Noncardiac Chest Pain

 What do I need to know about noncardiac chest pain?

 Noncardiac chest pain is pain or discomfort in your chest that is not caused by a heart problem.
-It may be caused by any of the following:

 - Acid reflux